jasonkuhrt-archive/blog/logs/11-my-preferred-git-workflow/README.md

    * Simple.
    * Aligns with continuous delivery workflows where work should constantly be going to production on `master`.
+   * Makes it possible to use repo settings to automatically enforce repo settings.
+I have seen cases where the PR merge style used to mainline versus another branch type like releases had different policies.
+There is no way to enforce that on Github however so you end up with more complex branches with less guarantee.

 5. **Can be used for repos both internal and open-source repos**